 The SV is light, nimble, easy to ride, predictable and fast.
 It also looks like a real motorcycle, with its frame and engine contributing to its essential, functional style.
 Motorcycle Daily, 2000

-Yes, 'cafe racers' are so over.
-But I love them.
+Yes, 'cafe racers' are a theme that's over-played.
+But many (including myself) will admit they look nice.
 So when the SV650X was released for 2018, I thought... time to bite the bullet and maybe get a new motorcycle!

 But you may not want a brand new one.
-In fact, I wanted a used one for years.
+In fact, I wanted a used SV650 for years.

 I've been following these motorcycles for so long (ever since they were first heralded as a "poor man's Ducati" for their trellis frame combined with a v-twin engine) that I thought I'd put down what I know about them.